RightToPrivacy/Pine64-Mesh-Related/README.md

 Armbian OS: https://www.armbian.com/download

-Gateway Software Fork installed for Pinedio Gateway: https://github.com/RightToPrivacy/rak_co...or_gateway (fork edit of https://github.com/RAKWireless/rak_common_for_gateway [for raspberry pi's])
+Gateway Software Fork installed for Pinedio Gateway: https://github.com/RightToPrivacy/rak_common_for_gateway (fork edit of https://github.com/RAKWireless/rak_common_for_gateway [originally for raspberry pi's])

 ---

+### EARLY UPDATES

 Other updates have been deleted to keep this space cleaner.

-UPDATE (May): I forked Rakwireless' rak_common_for_gateway and have been editing the rak2287 SPI for Pine64 Gateway.
+#### (May): I forked Rakwireless' rak_common_for_gateway and have been editing the rak2287 SPI for Pine64 Gateway.
 You can find that here with instructions
 I added for those interested (check the edited README.md): https://github.com/RightToPrivacy/rak_common_for_gateway